PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ## How To Use the Debugger to Find The Version Number of a Package

-Let's pull together everything we've learned to now and use the debugger to solve a problem that happens often and sometimes it's not at all obvious how to find the answer.
+Let's pull together everything we've learned till now and use the debugger to solve a problem that happens often and sometimes it's not at all obvious how to find the answer.

 We're using ***Matplotlib*** and want to find the "Version".

 For this example, the little 12-line program in the section "A Sample Program For Us To Use" is being used.

 That program does not import `matplotlib`.
 We have a couple of choices, we can change the code, we can can import the package from the debugger.
-Let's use the debgger.
+Let's use the debugger.

 Pull up the Main Debugger Window by pressing `CONTROL+BREAK` keys.
 Then click the "REPL * Watches" tab.
 At the `>>>` prompt we'll first import the package by typing:
 `import matplotlib as m`

-The result returned from Python calls that don't return anything is the value None.
+The result returned from Python calls that doesn't return anything is the value None.
 You will see the command you entered in the output area followed by "None", indicating success.

 finally, type:
 `m.__version__`